ckerr/blog-hugo/content/post/movie-sign-the-10th-victim.md

 ![](/images/10th-victim-and-youll-live-longer.jpg)

+Also, who could forget Austin Powers' fembot bra guns?
-The fembot bra guns were also lifted from The 10th Victim, where Andress kills a victim in this fashion in the opening scenes:
+Those are also from The 10th Victim, where Andress kills one of her victims this way in the opening scenes:

 ![](/images/10th-victim-fembot-bra.jpg")